craftycorvid/ImprovedSigns/README.md

 ### Features
  - **Sign Editor:** Edit placed signs by shift(sneak) + right-click with an empty hand
  - **Sign & Item Frame Passthrough:** Access chests, shulker boxes, barrels, etc behind signs by right-clicking the sign.
+ - **Signs Retain** - Breaking a sign will retain that sign's text, color and glowing.
+Put the sign in a crafting window to reset it.
  - Interact with Item Frames by shift(sneak) + right-click
  - Stops Sign editor from opening when placing new signs

 ### Shout-outs
+ - Original Sign Retain functionality merged from [umollu's Sign Retain ](https://www.curseforge.com/minecraft/mc-mods/sign-retain)
-Special thanks to Girafi for the idea for Passthrough Signs.
+ - Special thanks to Girafi for the idea for Passthrough Signs.
 Find their original mod for Forge [here](https://www.curseforge.com/minecraft/mc-mods/passthrough-signs)

 ### Other Contributors
 - Fourmisain